donnovan-lyons/dlyons8.github.io/_posts/2018-06-17-intro_to_algorithms.markdown

 ### What makes a good algorithm?
 Two primary factors:

 1. Correctness.

 2. Efficiency.

 Finally, I want to note that a point of confusion may be the difference between algorithms and methods.
 There is a distinction.
-While methods can encapsulate any amount of code, an algorithm is a specific sequence of steps designed to complete it’s task.
+While methods can encapsulate any amount of code, an algorithm is a specific sequence of steps designed to complete its task.
 Algorithms are designed with specificity in mind along with a greater emphasis on computational efficiency.
 On the other hand, a method could be an algorithm, but can also be more vague or theoretical in its implementation, e.g. printing out a certain message a number of times.

 ### Why I decided to talk about Algorithms